Skip to main content

 Why We’re Shaping a Vital Program & Collection Now

 UMMA’s collection is a versatile and expansive resource.
 As the site where art collections meet new generations of people, the Museum has an obligation to steward and realize the potential of the collection.
-This plan will help the Museum deploy the collection to the benefit of its diverse publics, using art to deepen understanding of the past and present, develop empathy for others and ourselves, and re-imagine potential futures.
+This plan will help the Museum deploy the collection to the benefit of its publics, using art to deepen understanding of the past and present, develop empathy for others and ourselves, and re-imagine potential futures.

 In Five Years, UMMA Will…